wlsf82/protractor-components-and-page-objects/README.md

 ## The inspiration

-In October, 2017 I went to Berlin for the SeleniumConf and I watched a presentation by Archit Pal Singh Sachdeva, Software Engineer at Facebook, about [readable, stable and maintainable E2E testing](https://www.seleniumconf.de/talks#archit-pal-singh-sachdeva), and this presentation made me re-think on how GUI E2E tests are written, where the main solution for code organization and maitainability is usually the use of the [Page Objects](https://github.com/SeleniumHQ/selenium/wiki/PageObjects) pattern.
+In October, 2017 I went to Berlin for the SeleniumConf and I watched a presentation by Archit Pal Singh Sachdeva, Software Engineer at Facebook, about [readable, stable and maintainable E2E testing](https://www.seleniumconf.de/talks#archit-pal-singh-sachdeva), and this presentation made me re-think on how GUI E2E tests are written, where the main solution for code organization and maintainability is usually the use of the [Page Objects](https://github.com/SeleniumHQ/selenium/wiki/PageObjects) pattern.
 But what about using Page Objects together with test components?

 ## The project structure